-Determining your insurer's strategic asset allocation structure is the most important decision that you will make throughout the investment process.
-Over 90% of your company's investment performance and returns will be determined by the allocation decision.
+Determining your risk pool's strategic asset allocation structure is the most important decision that you will make throughout the investment process.
+Over 90% of your organization's investment performance and returns will be determined by the allocation decision.

 Types of Asset Classes